MicrosoftDocs/xamarin-docs/docs/ios/deploy-test/app-distribution/app-store-distribution/index.md

 ---
 title: "App Store Distribution"
-description: "This document covers the requirements for distribution to Apple's App Store." ms.prod: xamarin ms.assetid: B07E2C1F-A6DF-43CB-BFB0-0252A5558467 ms.technology: xamarin-ios
+description: "This document describes how to distribute a Xamarin.iOS application on the App Store.
+It discusses how to create a distribution certificate, how to create a distribution provisioning profile, and how to configure iTunes Connect and submit the app." ms.prod: xamarin ms.assetid: B07E2C1F-A6DF-43CB-BFB0-0252A5558467 ms.technology: xamarin-ios